 - Suck on hard candy, such as peppermint or lemon, if there is a bad taste in your mouth.

 - Drink eight or more cups of liquid each day if you can.
 Drink an additional half cup to one cup of liquid for each episode of vomiting.
 Try sipping liquids 30 to 60 minutes after eating solid food.

 Dry Mouth or Thick Saliva

 People going through cancer treatment can experience weight loss during times of decreased appetite or other treatment related side effects that affect the ability to eat.
-While a healthy diet is best, it is important to eat whatever works during this time to maintain your body weight and protein stores.
-In addition, your nutrition requirements may change over the course of your treatment.
-If you are finding it difficult to eat, are losing weight, or are unable to maintain a good diet, ask to meet with a dietitian who can help you manage these concerns.
+It is important to eat whatever works during this time to maintain body weight and protein stores.
+You may benefit by the use of liquid nutritional products during this time like Ensure®, Boost®, etc.